tritonmc/triton-website/docs/concepts/config.md

 languages:
   en_GB:
     flag: eapwplpnpmbzbj
-    display-name: '&aEnglish (UK)'
+    display-name: '<green>English (UK)'
 ```

 </details>

 :::warning
-When using BungeeCord with a non-local storage option (read below),
+When using a proxy (e.g., BungeeCord or Velocity) with a non-local storage option (read below),
 you'll need to make sure this section is _exactly_ the same across all servers.
 The only exception to this rule is the `commands` field that is ignored on Spigot
-servers when using BungeeCord, regardless of storage options.
+servers when using a proxy, regardless of storage options.
 :::

 ### `flag`